-F. Contractual Obligations
+F. Tabular Disclosure of Contractual Obligations

-The contractual obligations presented below represent our estimates of future payments under fixed contractual obligations and commitments as at December 31, 2014.
-These amounts do not include dividends on the Series B preferred shares or amounts in relation to the revolving credit facility which was fully drawn in connection with the purchase of OOCL Qingdao on March 11, 2015.
+The contractual obligations presented below represent our estimates of future payments under fixed contractual obligations and commitments as at December 31, 2017.
+These amounts do not include dividends on the Series B preferred shares which amount to \$3.1 million annually.
 Changes in our business needs or in interest rates, as well as actions by third parties and other factors, may cause these estimates to change.
 These estimates are necessarily subjective and our actual payments in future periods are likely to vary from those presented in the table.

-Less than More than
+Less t than] More than

-1 year 1-3 years 3-5 years 5 years Total
+1 ye ar 1-3 years 3-5 years 5 years Total

-(in mi llions of U.S. do llars)
+(in millio ns of U.S. dolla ars)

-Long term debt obligations, excluding interest(1) 420.0 \$420.0
+Long-term debt obligations, excluding interest(1) \$ 40.0 \$ 80.0 \$ 294.8 \$ \$ 414.8

-Interest on long term debt(2) 42.5 85.0 52.9 180.5
+Interest on long-term debt(2) 37.3 68.4 50.2 155.8

 Ship management agreements(3) 0.4 0.4

-Total \$ 43.0 \$ 85.0 \$ 472.9 \$ - \$600.9
+Total \$ 77.6 \$ 148.4 \$ 345.0 \$ \$ 571.0

-- Consists of \$420.0 million aggregate principal amount of the notes.
-Does not reflect borrowings under our revolving credit facility, under which we borrowed \$40.0 million to purchase OOCL Qingdao on March 11, 2015. - (2) Represents aggregate interest payments on the \$420.0 million aggregate principal amount of the notes, as well as commitment fees at 130 basis points for our revolving credit facility to its latest final maturity date of October 1, 2018.
-It does not reflect interest payments in respect of borrowings under that revolving credit facility.
-Assuming the borrowing of all amounts available under our revolving credit facility (based on an assumed USD LIBOR rate of 0.5% for the periods presented), our annual interest expense would increase by \$1.0 million. - (3) Reflects the management fee payable for two month notice period required in connection with termination of the ship management contracts with CMA Ships based on the annual management fee of \$123,000 per vessel and the minimum term of one year, thereafter a three month notice period, required in connection with the ship management contracts for the OOCL Tianjin, based on the annual management fee of \$131,000.
+- (1) Consists of total outstanding as at December 31, 2017 of \$360.0 million aggregate principal amount of the 2022 notes and \$54.8 million under our secured term loan. - (2) Represents aggregate interest payments on the 2022 notes at 9.875% and secured term loan at LIBOR at 0.5% plus margin of 3.25%, and assuming accelerated amortization of the secured term loan.
+Annual redemption of the 2022 notes and accelerated amortization of the secured term loan as of November 30 in each year as relevant. - (3) Reflects the management fee payable for two-month notice period required in connection with the termination of the 13 ship management contracts in place with CMA Ships as at December 31, 2017 based on the annual management fee of \$123,000 per vessel and the three-month notice period required in connection with the five ship management contracts with our other ship manager, based on the annual management fee of \$123,000.
 These obligations do not include any amount for the reimbursement of daily operating costs incurred by the ship managers on our behalf.
+After the year end, the management of six vessels was transferred from CMA Ships to our other ship manager, with a minimum term of one year.